crystalstorm466/Discord-Gotcha-Tracker/README.md

     $ /path/to/vcpkg/vcpkg/vcpkg install dpp
     $ sudo yay -S openxlsx
-    Make sure to include your bot token as an environment variable
+    Make sure to include your bot token as an environment variable The spreadsheet the bot works off should be placed in the CWD of the binary It must be a .xlsx file no .ods files.
     $ export DISCORD_BOT_TOKEN="TOKEN"
     $ make clean
     $ make